perpetualCreations/dreamerslegacy-site/README.md

 # dreamerslegacy-site
-This is a remote mirror of my local repo for my portfolio site, so I can access it across devices.
+Remote of my local repo for my portfolio site, so I can access it across devices.

-Feel free to use my source in your own project, it's licensed under the standard MIT License.
-Certain assets (i.e images and project content) may be licensed differently, send an inquiry if you want to check if a resource is up for grabs.
+Project is licensed under MIT, some assets may be licensed differently (namely resources redistributed from elsewhere).
+Please send an inquiry if you are unsure if a source file is permitted for your usecase.

 Portions of the site's stylesheets were based off of https://www.w3schools.com/.
-SCHEMA.css is my child however.

 ## PPA
 Part of this portfolio site hosts the Personal Package Archive (PPA) for the distribution of my Debian packages.
 Add to APT to install its offerings.